adri326/mdc/README.md

 A re-implementation of the [GNU program `dc`](https://linux.die.net/man/1/dc), in modular arithmetic.

-As of right now, strings, registers, arrays and macros aren't implemented.
+As of right now, strings, arrays and macros aren't implemented.

 The supported operations are: